 — PETA (@peta) October 6, 2020

-The depth of Princess’ heartbreak and misery has been obvious for all to see: Over the years, workers reported that hair was missing from all over her body, including her head, shoulders, back, arms, legs, hips, and rump.
+A PETA investigator found that, in addition to having diarrhea on multiple occasions, Princess had apparently ripped out her own hair.
+According to the documents obtained by PETA, in September of 2020, Princess had hair loss over 75% to 100% of her body.
 Workers gave her wooden logs and coconuts to pick at, in an attempt to stop her self-mutilation.
-But a log isn’t enough to take away the monotony, deprivation, and stress of a life sentence in a cage.
-On numerous occasions, PETA’s investigator also noted that Princess had diarrhea.
+But a log isn’t enough to take away the deprivation and misery of a life sentence in a cage.
 And by the time her baby was 2 months old, she, too, was missing patches of hair from her back.